everpeace/cookbook-mesos/README.md

 Testing
 -------

+There are a couple of test suites

+* `chefspec` for unit tests
+* `test-kitchen` with `serverspec` for integration tests (using `vagrant`)

-There are a couple of suites using `test-kitchen` in place, which tests both source and mesosphere installations (as well as master and slave recipes).
+in place, which tests both source and mesosphere installations (as well as master and slave recipes).

-They are currently a bit too tightly coupled with the actual recipes, which stems from the fact that they were created after the recipes were created and the main motivation of even creating them is for regression testing when adding support for other platforms.

-Next steps concerning the tight coupling is to move some of the tests to unit tests and refactor the integration tests to be more resilient to changes.

 Contributing
 ------------